Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Relevance-based Neural Freezing

-As a local attribution method, \gls{lrp} has shown \cite{SamekBMBM15, yeom2021pruning} to not only deliver accurate and interpretable explanations about the input variables, the conservatory property of the local distribution rules also allows to gain insights on the importance of individual latent neurons and their associated filters.
-Additionally, \gls{lrp} is scalable \wrt~network depth, easy to implement through existing frameworks (e.g.,\cite{anders2021software,Alber2019innvestigate}), and efficient with a linear computational cost \wrt~a backpropagation pass.
+As a local attribution method, \gls{lrp} has shown \sami{(see} \cite{SamekBMBM15, yeom2021pruning}\sami{)} to not only deliver accurate and interpretable explanations about the input variables, the conservatory property of the local distribution rules also allows to gain insights on the importance of individual latent neurons and their associated filters.
+Additionally, \gls{lrp} is scalable \wrt~network depth, easy to implement through existing frameworks (\eg,\cite{anders2021software,Alber2019innvestigate}), and efficient with a linear computational cost \wrt~a backpropagation pass.
 It works by treating the prediction of the model $f(\textbf{x})$ \wrt~a network output of interest as the total sum of importance, or \textit{relevance} $R$, that is then redistributed towards the input variables: After the forward pass, the layers of a classifier are reversely iterated, redistributing the relevance among its neurons proportionally to their contributions in the preceding forward pass.
 This redistribution process follows a conservatory constraint, meaning that the sum of relevance in each layer is equal to the total amount of relevance at the model head:

-where $f(\textbf{x})$ is model output and $R_d^{l}$ is the relevance score of unit $d$ in layer $l$.
-Depending on the application and layer type, variously purposed propagation rules have been proposed.
+where $f(\textbf{x})$ is \sweb{the} model output and $R_d^{l}$ is the relevance score of unit $d$ in layer $l$.
+Depending on the application and layer type, \sweb{various propagation rules with specific purposes} have been proposed.
 For example, the \gls{lrp}-$\varepsilon$ rule \cite{samek2017understanding} is defined as

-with $a_j$ being the input activation at neuron $j$, $w_{jk}$ being the learned weights between neurons $j$ in the lower- and $k$ in the upper layer and $\varepsilon$ being a small positive term.
-This rule is typically used in upper layers to filter out weaker or contradictory values via the added $\varepsilon$ in the denominator, which results in smoother, less noisy heatmaps.
+with $a_j$ being the input activation at neuron $j$, $w_{jk}$ being the learned weights between neurons $j$ in the lower- and $k$ in the upper layer and $\varepsilon$ being a small \slap{term of the same sign as the sum in the demoniator}.
+This rule is typically used in upper layers to filter out weaker or contradictory values via the added $\varepsilon$ in the denominator, which results in smoother, less noisy heatmaps \slap{and prevents numerical instabilities}.
 A discussion of other rules and their applications can be found in \cite{samek2017understanding}.
 In this paper, we use the \gls{lrp}-$\varepsilon$ rule for fully-connected layers and the \gls{lrp}-$z^+$ rule for convolutional layers, as recommended in~\cite{kohlbrenner2020towards}.